MattBCoding/druid-pp5/README.md

 * In the terminal, add the changed files, commit and push to GitHub
 * In Heroku, navigate to the deployment tab and deploy the branch manually - watch the build logs for any errors.
 * Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.
+* This project utilises Stripe as a payment platform provider - You can create a stripe account at www.stripe.com you will need a developer account to gain access to the api keys required to run the payment processes.
+* Once you have successfully created your stripe account, insert the stripe public key, stripe secret key and stripe webhook key into the env.py file and the heroku config vars.
+Configure the settings file to point at the variables required.
+Stripe provide documentation on how to setup stripe within django which is easy to follow.
+It is available within the stripe developer site.

 #### Forking the repository
 By forking the GitHub Repository you can make a copy of the original repository to view or change without it effecting the original repository